 I am guided by Alfred North Whitehead’s The Aims of Education in which he writes about the different objectives of learning.
 In my introductory class, I try to impart what Whitehead calls “romance” as an important goal: to get students passionate about what excites you about the field and light the spark of knowledge.
 In upper year courses, I think “precision” is entirely appropriate as learning is about refinement of those basic building blocks.
 When I teach a graduate course I am interested in precision, of course, but also “generalization”.
 At this level students, confident in their mastery, can make new connections and create new knowledge.
 Throughout it all, I seek to impart a sense of critical awareness of political problems, a healthy skepticism of conventional wisdom and a recognition that learning often follows different paths for students.

-You can find an elaboration of my teaching philosophy in this document.
+You can find an elaboration of my teaching philosophy in a selection from my teaching dossier.

 Theory & Practice of Deliberative Democracy — POLS 829 Syllabus